top of page

 • Inconsistent Use of Formality ~ Being too formal or too informal depending on the context due to varying cultural norms around communication, especially when writing emails.

-By being aware of these common mistakes, non-English speakers can work to improve their skills and master the art of speaking fluent English.
+Overcoming these common mistakes, non-English speakers will improve their skills, speak high level English, and master the art of speaking fluent English.

 קרא את ההמלצות שלנו